JLaffey-CB/pipeline-intro-lab/README.md

 *	**Performance** - Shell script: `./jenkins/test-performance.sh`
 *	**Static** - Shell script: `./jenkins/test-static.sh`

-Save the Pipeline in simple-pipeline and run; check the output in Blue Ocean.
+Save the Pipeline in 'simple-pipeline' and run; check the output in Blue Ocean.
 Notice the total execution time compared to the much simpler versions executed earlier.

 Now migrate the Pipeline to the master branch by saving it and choosing "Commit to new branch" and putting in master.
 See appendix B for complete solution.